 * I’m actually pretty grateful to that particular “Bat-Embargo”, but that’s a rant for a whole ‘nother day.

-** That said, given the choice between the two, I’d take the former every damn time.
-The latter is such a cliché that Sergio Aragonés was able to tear it a new one in 1996, and modern writers still won’t stop doing it.
+** That said, given the choice between the two I’d take the former every damn time.
+The latter is such an obnoxious cliché that Sergio Aragonés was able to tear it a new one in 1996, and modern writers still won’t stop doing it.

 *** According to Capizzi, this was actually meant to homage yet another classic Joker story, but the scene got trimmed for time constraints.
 Nice to know he’s got his heart in the right place, at least.